-Such a simple but powerful tool, the new Blippit IO App Maker for Key Stage 2-3 can be used right across the curriculum.
+A simple drag & drop tool, the new Blippit IO App Maker for Key Stage 2-3 can be used right across the curriculum.
 Teachers share app project templates to students or they can start with a blank canvas

-The Coding Journey starts very simply by introducing mark-up language (HTML5) in the app maker's Writer Widget - a kind of building block.
+Blippit's Coding Journey starts very simply by introducing mark-up language (HTML5) in the app maker's Writer Widget.

 Apps are often assessable projects in school that demonstrate knowledge on a topic by sharing evidence of achievement in image, audio, video and more ways.

 Extensive teacher admin tools support monitoring of pupil progress, assessment through feedback and full control over app publishing.

 Built on Google's Blockly, Blippit Blocks is a block-based visual programming tool for Key Stage 2-3 Computing with Python under the hood doing all the hard work.

 Blocks is a open-ended tool for problem solvers, bug finders and loop loving learners.
 It comes with computational & inquisitive thinking opportunities as standard!

-Blippit Blocks' has many added advantages for teachers who can create project starters for the class and get children project sharing to promote peer review.
-The computing curriculum in the UK is demanding but with Blippit Blocks it's straightforward to give your class the room it needs to get creative and motivated!
-You'll soon be the guide on the side not the sage on the stage.
+You'll soon be the guide on the side not the sage on the stage!
+Blippit Blocks' has many added advantages for teachers who want to create project starters for the class and get children project sharing to promote peer review.
+The computing curriculum is demanding but with Blippit Blocks it's straightforward to give your class the room they need to get creative and motivated!

-Students seamlessly export their Blocks Code with a click of a button into PureCode Python* where the code is developed and run at a text-level.
+Students simply export their Blocks project code with one click into PureCode Python* where the code is developed and run at a text-level.